XseniaP/AF_evaluation/README.md

 You can expect the following output for a single chain:

 (1) files
 7n4j_L_TM_sup_all_m0 - TM-align output,
 7n4j_L.json - PyIR output,
 TM_sup_atm_colorcoded_cartoon.pml - color-coded PyMol file,
-output.csv - the results for each chain will be added as a separate line on the spreadsheet
+output.csv - the results for each chain will be added as a separate line in the spreadsheet

 (2) console - below if the example of the output for a single chain (7n4j_L)